Subscribe Now

 Printer Type: Laser vs. Inkjet vs. Ink Tank

-- Laser (Toner-Based): Kings of speed (25-40ppm) and sharp text for invoices/contracts.
-Great for 1,000+ mono pages/month—no clogs if you print sporadically.
-Downside?
-Higher upfront ($300-600) and color costs (5-15¢/page vs. 1-3¢ mono).
-Pick for high-volume B&W shops.
+• Laser (Toner Based): Kings of speed (25-40ppm) and for sharp text on invoices/contracts.
+Excellent for 1,000+ mono pages/month—no printhead clogs if you print intermittently.

-- Ink Tank (EcoTank/MAXIFY): 2025’s sweet spot for small biz—refillable bottles yield 7,500+ black pages per set, dropping costs to 0.3¢ mono/1¢ color.
-Slower (15-25ppm) but eco-friendly (less waste).
-Ideal for mixed color/mono at 500-2,000 pages/month; tanks last 2-3 years.
+• Ink Tank (EcoTank/MAXIFY): 2025 is the sweet spot for small biz—7,500+ black pages per set from bottles drop costs to only 0.3¢ mono/1.0¢ color.
+Slower (15-25ppm), but environmentally friendly and less waste.
+For mixed color/mono usage of 500-2,000 pages/month; tanks last 2-3 years.

 Must-Have Features